qmk/qmk_firmware/docs/custom_quantum_functions.md

 ## Programming The Behavior Of Any Keycode

-When you want to override the behavior of an existing key, or define the behavior for a new key, you should use the `process_record_kb()` and `process_record_user()` functions.
+When you want to override the behavior of an existing key, or define the behavior for a new key, you should use the `process_keyboard()` and `process_user()` functions.
 These are called by QMK during key processing before the actual key event is handled.
 If these functions return `true` QMK will process the keycodes as usual.
 That can be handy for extending the functionality of a key rather than replacing it.
 If these functions return `false` QMK will skip the normal key handling, and it will be up you to send any key up or down events that are required.

 These function are called every time a key is pressed or released.

-### Example `process_record_user()` implementation
+### Example `process_user()` implementation

 This example does two things.
 It defines the behavior for a custom keycode called `FOO`, and it supplements our Enter key by playing a tone whenever it is pressed.

 ```
-bool process_record_user(uint16_t keycode, keyrecord_t *record) {
+level_t process_user(uint16_t keycode, keyrecord_t *record) {
   switch (keycode) {
     case FOO:
       if (record->event.pressed) {